-DCA should include an executive summary in the following reports: Mortgage Log Data Report, State of Credit Report, and Homeowners Association Complaint Report.
-The executive summary should state the report's purpose, summarize and highlight the central points, give context to the data elements provided in the report, and include policy recommendations for the General Assembly to consider when consumer protection issues are identified.

-The agency should develop metrics and targets to evaluate performance at the division level (e.g., Legal, Public Information & Education, etc).
-These metrics should support the agency's broader goals and objectives (e.g., inspections by licensed industry type, online and in-person trainings, etc.).
+- 1. DCA should include an executive summary in the following reports: Mortgage Log Data Report, State of Credit Report, and Homeowners Association Complaint Report.
+The executive summary should state the report's purpose, summarize and highlight the central points, give context to the data elements provided in the report, and include policy recommendations for the General Assembly to consider when consumer protection issues are identified. - 2.
+The agency should develop metrics and targets to evaluate performance at the division level (e.g., Legal, Public Information & Education, etc.).
+These metrics should support the agency's broader goals and objectives (e.g., inspections by licensed industry type, online and in-person trainings, etc.). - 3.
 DCA should develop a comprehensive marketing strategy designed to increase agency visibility and consumer awareness; promote agency programs and services within the state (e.g., licensing, identity theft reporting, etc.); enhance awareness of consumer protection issues (e.g., scams, fraud, etc.); and promote services provided to regulated industries, businesses, and consumers.
 Agency leadership should seek technical expertise from the South Carolina Department of Parks, Recreation, and Tourism (PRT) as internal resources may not be sufficient for plan development.
-PRT leadership has agreed to assist DCA with the development of its strategy.

-DCA should update the SCDCA Divisions page on its website to include names, position titles, and pictures of current agency leadership.
+PRT leadership has agreed to assist DCA with the development of its strategy. - 4.
+DCA should update the SCDCA Divisions page on its website to include names, position titles, and pictures of current agency leadership. - 5.
 DCA should study the efficacy of state law requiring mortgage brokers to annually submit a mortgage log to the agency.
 The agency's study should include an analysis of the mortgage environment during the time the law was enacted; the purpose, intent, and effect of S.C.
-Code Section 40-58-65 since enactment; and evaluation of the industry's perceived value of submitting mortgage log data.
+Code Section 40-58-65 since enactment; and an evaluation of industry's perceived value of submitting mortgage log data.
 Agency staff shall submit this report to the Committee within one year of approval of the study report.

-DCA should post conspicuously on its website a statement to inform entities licensed and registered by the agency of the right to contest an administrative order pursuant to applicable state law.

-DCA should post minutes from Commission meetings on its website and archive agendas and minutes for public access.

-DCA should host annual meetings with trade associations, businesses, and regulated industries licensed or registered by the agency.
-Agency staff may use these meetings to provide updates regarding consumer protection issues specific to each industry, to seek feedback regarding agency communication and services, and to give updates regarding statutory or regulatory changes.
-When feasible, these meetings should be held in person with the option to participate via web conferencing technologies (e.g., Zoom, Webex, conference calls, etc.).

-The Committee recommends the General Assembly consider requiring regulated industries licensed or registered by DCA to provide a disclosure notice (i.e., agency's contact information) to consumers who are engaged in official business with the licensed or registered entity.

-The Committee recommends the General Assembly consider deleting statutes requiring the Department of Consumer Affairs to enforce laws specific to dispensing of an ophthalmic contact lens or lenses.
-The Department of Labor, Licensing, and Regulation proposes the applicable statutes be moved to its code section.

-The Committee recommends the General Assembly consider amending code sections specific to vacation timesharing plans by changing the right to cancel from five days to 10 days.

-The Committee recommends the General Assembly consider amending state law to require HOAs have internal dispute resolution processes, comply with certain voting provisions of the Nonprofit Corporations Act, submit certain documents when responding to a complaint filed with DCA, and permit magistrates to hear all HOA disputes, regardless of the amount in controversy.
+- 6. DCA should post conspicuously on its website a statement to inform entities licensed and registered by the agency of the right to contest an administrative order pursuant to applicable state law. - 7.
+DCA should post minutes from Commission meetings on its website and archive agendas and minutes for public access. - 8.
+The Committee recommends the General Assembly consider requiring regulated industries licensed or registered by DCA to provide a disclosure notice (i.e., agency's contact information) to consumers who are engaged in official business with the licensed or registered entity. - 9.
+The Committee recommends the General Assembly consider deleting statutes requiring the Department of Consumer Affairs to enforce laws specific to dispensing of an ophthalmic contact lens or lenses. - 10.
+The Committee recommends the General Assembly consider amending code sections specific to vacation time-sharing plans by changing the right to cancel from five days to 10 days. - 11.
+The Committee recommends the General Assembly consider amending code sections to require HOAs have internal dispute resolution processes, comply with certain voting provisions of the Nonprofit Corporations Act, submit certain documents when responding to a complaint filed with DCA, and permit magistrates to hear all HOA disputes, regardless of the amount in controversy.

-The Committee recommends the General Assembly consider amending code sections to require the inclusion of DCA's contact information and certain data elements in notifications of a security breach and to remove safe harbor and sync business and agency requirements for breach notifications.
+- 12. The Committee recommends the General Assembly consider amending code sections to require the inclusion of DCA's contact information and certain data elements in notifications of a security breach and to remove safe harbor and sync business and agency requirements for breach notifications. - 13.
 The Committee recommends the General Assembly consider changes to the Consumer Protection Code to address issues specific to predatory lending in the consumer lending market.